TopoX84/SecureIPT/README.md

 # Secure IPTables

-A Shell script for securing IPTables on a Standard Web-server.
+A Shell script for securing IPTables against retarded script kiddies.
+Actually works now, Sorry i didn't test the first version..

 You will need to give the script Root privledges to run it.